SamyGarib/cuatto/README.md

 # Cuatto Open Board Game
-Cuatto is an open source dice race game aimed for the whole family, designed for 4 players, and playable by 2 to 6.
+Cuatto is an open source abstract dice race game aimed for the whole family, designed for 4 players, and playable by 2 to 6.

 ![Sample Board and Team][sampleboard]